matfantinel/fantinel.dev/src/routes/(blog-article)/web-images-modern-formats/+page.md

 ---
 slug: web-images-modern-formats
-title: 'Smarter, Lighter, Better Images: A Guide to Optimization'
+title: "Smarter, Lighter, Better Images: A Guide to Optimization"
 date: 2021-01-30
 excerpt: Learn how to reduce page loading times and bounce rate.
 tags: